Academic Year Program

 - • A six-month orientation program includes meetings for students and their parents, a correspondence course in English, and a three-day national workshop presented by former exchange students, US and Canadian college students, and Labo staff members.

 - • Before starting their homestays, students take part in an orientation program in their host country.
-These programs focus on intensive English practice, learning about local schools, and life survival skills such as opening a bank account and using the postal services.
+These programs focus on intensive English practice, learning about local schools, and tips for how to have a safe and successful homestay.

 - • During the year students look forward to participating in extra-curricular clubs, community activities, and family life.

 - • Labo provides bi-lingual counselors to assist students and their host families.
-Counselors are native Japanese living in North America.
+Counselors are native Japanese living in the US and Canada.
 They meet the students when they arrive, and during the year students are required to send their Counselor a `Monthly Report’.
 Counselors are available for phone consultations with students and host families.

 - • Once during the year, students in a state, province, or region get together